Video: Dune – Leadership Styles and The Problem of Power

 Vince Lombardi

 So we can dispense with Great Man Theory; the idea that some people are destined from birth to be the makers of history.
-But, if leadership is influence and we all have some influence, then we are all born with some capability to be leaders in that respect.
+But, if leading is about influence and we all have some influence, then we are all born with some capability to be leaders in that respect.

 You may not have been born a leader but you were born to lead.